I am pretty sure after reading the title you must be wondering how talent acquisition chatbot works for hiring candidates.

 And here’s what you need to know about chatbot storing the data in google sheets.

 -The arrangement of your form fields will be followed in the sheet as well.
-Like for example, the form I created, consisted of 2 form fields.
+For example, the form I created, consist of 2 form fields.